aniruddha414/Book-Recommender-System/README.md

 7.If credentials are valid than recommendations are displayed in next window.
 8.Check for valid userIDs from processed_users.csv or database.

+check out the screenshots of frame1 and frame2.

 Dependencies:
   make sure java and R are installed on your machine.